MedCompUnipd/FunTaxIS-lite/README.md

  * [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)

-The Beautiful Soup library is used to automatically get the new taxonomic ID when an ID writes in the taxonConstraintsDef.txt file is not found in the tree.
+The Beautiful Soup library is used to automatically get the new taxonomic ID when an ID written in the taxonConstraintsDef.txt file is not found in the tree.
 Otherwise a warning is thrown.

 ## Info
 This repository contains four scripts, three folders and one configuration file (that can be edited by the user):